broeker/spacebook/pages/home.md

 npm install

-npn run build (only necessary the first time!)
+npm run build (only necessary the first time!)
 ```

 _If you get errors here, double check your node version!_